zuozhenggh/learning-library/data-management-library/goldengate/bigdata/mysql-to-cassandra/mysql-to-cassandra.md

 **Step9:** Now that the source side is setup, let us configure GG on the target side (for Cassandra).

-**Step10:** In the GG for Hadoop session, you will need to modify the Cassandra properties by removing the ‘---‘ from the highlighted values:
+**Step10:** In the GG for Hadoop session, you will need to modify the Cassandra properties by **removing the ‘---‘ prefixes** from the highlighted values:

   ![](./images/f6.png " ")
   ![](./images/f7.png " ")